nagaoka-thiago/amazon-clone/README.md

 **Show Product**
 ----
-  Returns a json data about a product registered on database.
+  Returns a JSON data from a product registered on database.

 * **URL**